ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

     (myFunc)();

 This is clever because it means the body of our IIFE is going to:

 - execute immediately after its declaration
 - have a reference to the outside scope through the closure it creates
-- keep all its state and variable isolated from outside of it
+- keep all its variables and inner functions isolated and hidden from outside

 Hence IIFEs are a nice way to create isolated scopes for independent pieces of functionality.
 It guarantees no conflict with and no leakage to the outside